 In terms of collaborative effort, SolidWorks provides limited Building Information Modelling capabilities such as cloud storage and file sharing.
 CATIA, on the other hand, comes with a built-in feature known as workbenches.
 These workbenches contain all the tools, and directories needed to perform a group assigned tasked with ease.
 Some standard workbenches on CATIA’s ecosystem are; mechanical design, shape design, ergonomic design, and analysis.
 This helps a group of designers collaborate intuitively on its platform.

 It is common knowledge that the more advanced a tool is, the more complex learning to make use of it will be and this is the case with both CAD applications.
 SolidWorks comes with a steep learning curve which could take long months to learn.
 But thankfully, there are a plethora of online tutorials and vibrant communities dedicated to its use thereby simplifying the entire learning process.

 The costs associated with using both software applications are quite steep.
 SolidWorks suites cost approximately $4,000 which is definitely on the high side.
-Recognise this, Dassault Systemes introduced SolidWorks student offers to make its product more available to a younger and less financial stable demographic but for CATIA, this is not the case.
+Recognize this, Dassault Systemes introduced SolidWorks student offers to make its product more available to a younger and less financially stable demographic but for CATIA, this is not the case.

 CATIA was built predominantly for industrial use and the average cost for a complete suite of its product is approximately $16,000.
 This puts CATIA near the top of the exclusivity list for CAD software applications.
 It is also important to note that there are no student options for CATIA and students may need to master the SolidWorks ecosystem before moving over to CATIAs’.